Shopping Cart

 What is Glyceryl Stearate?

-Glyceryl Stearate is the skin's own emulsifier and is completely compatible - even for very sensitive skin.
+Glyceryl stearate is a natural emulsifier of the skin and is completely safe - even for very sensitive skin.

-Glyceryl Stearate can be made from vegetable oils.
+Glyceryl stearate can be produced from vegetable oils.
 Unlike some other emulsifiers, this manufacturing process is very sustainable.
-This makes Glyceryl Stearate easily biodegradable.
+As a result, glyceryl stearate is readily biodegradable.

 Glyceryl Stearate is similar to Glyceryl Stearate Citrate , another skin-friendly emulsifier.